 Installing and Configuring

 I destroyed all my failed experiments in my laptop and inserted the Slackware 12.2's DVD.
-So, I made my mother, who knows almost nothing about both linux and English, read the full installer for me.
+So, I had my mother, who knows almost nothing about either linux or English, read the full installer for me.
 About three hours later, Slack was on my laptop, silent, but working.
 Following the steps outlined in one of the articles already mentioned above, still with non-technical assistance, I set up the audio with "alsaconf", then "alsamixer" to increase the volume, followed by "alsactl store" to save.
 To make the thing talk, I used another computer (which was still with Windows) to access the Internet and download the following software: